 Bank accounts, CDs – you will need to establish new accounts in the name of the trust.
 If your bank cannot transfer CDs until the maturity date, then mark it “in trust for” a beneficiary until the CD matures and you can transfer it to the trust.

 The Flanigan Law Group is an Irvine estate planning, administration and litigation legal services law firm.
-To learn more about protecting your assets, contact the Flanigan Law Group at 949-450-0041.
+To learn more about protecting your assets, contact the Orange County Probate team at Flanigan Law Group at 949-450-0041.